yay135/gene_connectivity/readme.md

 ### 3.5 Run training and validation
 #### 3.5.1 Data
-Data is included the in repository, the data is downloaded automatically when the repository is cloned.
 Run the following command to initialize the required data:
 ``python init_data.py``

 #### 3.5.2 Data types